MatthijsKamstra/haxejs/10promise/example.md

 ## NekoServer

-If you open this file locally in a Chrome browser you will have a non working example:
+If you open this file locally in you browser you will have a non working example:

 ```
 index.html:1 Image from origin 'file://' has been blocked from loading by Cross-Origin Resource Sharing policy: Received an invalid response.
 Origin 'null' is therefore not allowed access.